In the U.S. alone, we conduct an average of 12 billion web searches each month. Some of these search queries are conducted by your ideal customers.

 So, how then is Etsy dominating the SERPs?

 Etsy was able to rank #1 for a high volume keyword phrase regardless of link building because of its brand visibility across social media networks.

 People who purchased handcrafted gift tags from Etsy.com loved them and they told their friends and colleagues about it on Facebook, Twitter, Pinterest and other social media platforms.

 You’re probably beginning to understand the trend, but does this mean that social signals improve search rankings?
 I can’t say that definitively since Google hasn’t said as much.

-But I can say that social signals boost brand visibility, and, when Google has collected a lot of that kind of data, it’ll rank the web page in question more highly.
+But I can say that social signals boost brand visibility, and, when Google has collected a lot of that kind of data via artificial intelligence, it’ll rank the web page in question more highly.

 b).
-Create a richer content experience: Smart SEO professionals are creating useful content these days.
+Create a richer content experience: Smart SEO experts and savvy digital assistants are creating useful content these days.

 They’ve come to realize that inbound marketing generates profit.
 According to HubSpot, “54% more leads are generated by inbound than by outbound.”